roidelapluie/blog/content/articles/matchstick.md

 Open-Source and standards that are really good are forked and used by third-parties companies.
 That is kind of a quality proof.

-Now we will see what we will get at the end, if the promises will be fullfilled and how will the stick behave in real conditions.
+Now we will see what we will get at the end, if the promises will be fulfilled and how will the stick behave in real conditions.
 I also hope that a lot of the apps ecosystem will also be open-source.
 I am waiting February to see what's going on and to put some more feedback there.